ebai101/barback/README.md

 The easier method is to use a quick action in the Finder.
 Choose a workflow from the workflows directory, **right click it and open with Automator.** Change `/path/to/duplicates.command` to the absolute path on your system (you can drag the file into Automator to get that easily).
 Now save and quit Automator, then double-click the workflow to install it.

+I've included workflows for Terminal.app and Alacritty.
+It should be pretty straightforward to make workflows for other popular terminal emulators, if you're so inclined.

 # Clickable links

 You need Keyboard Maestro for the links to reveal files in the Finder.
 You also need to be running one of [these terminal emulators](https://github.com/Alhadis/OSC8-Adoption/), which unfortunately does not include Terminal.app (yet.)
 The macro I use looks like this: